 Compared to other Emirati cities, Ajman is a rather sleepy place.
-This port city is set along a creek that divides the town in two and has a pleasant shore-side promenade petering out at a fine white sand beach.
+This port city is set along a creek, which divides the town in two and has a pleasant shore-side promenade petering out at a fine white-sand beach.
 Archaeological discoveries around Ajman provide evidence that the town was an important Bronze Age settlement.
-Within easy reach of town are the mountain villages of Manama, with its small fort, and Masfut, known for its colourful marble.
+Within easy reach of town are the mountain villages of Manama, with its small fort, and Masfut, known for its colorful marble.

 Umm Al-Quwain Fort once guarded the entrance to the old town by overseeing both the sea and the creek.
 The facade, with its two rounded towers, has been well restored.
 The fort now houses the town's small museum.
 Inside, the exhibits focus mainly on local archaeological sites, including finds from the Al-Dur archaeological site.
 There are also ethnographic exhibits introducing local life and traditional Emirati customs, artistry, and craftwork including jewelry, textiles, metalwork, and a display of weaponry dating back more than 200 years.